Dynamic Graph Convolutional Networks Using the Tensor M-Product: Introduction

-In this paper, we propose a novel tensor variant of the popular graph convolutional network (GCN) architecture~\citep{kipf2016}, which we call \emph{TensorGCN}.
+In this paper, we propose a novel tensor variant of the popular graph convolutional network (GCN) architecture~\cite{kipf2016}, which we call \ours.
 It captures correlation over time by leveraging the tensor M-product framework.
 The flexibility and matrix mimeticability of the framework, help us adapt the GCN architecture to tensor space.
 Figure~\ref{fig:TGCN} illustrates our method at a high level: First, the time varying adjacency matrices $\Abf^{(t)}$ and feature matrices $\Xbf^{(t)}$ of the dynamic graph are aggregated into an adjacency tensor and a feature tensor, respectively.
-These tensors are then fed into our TensorGCN, which computes an embedding that can be used for a variety of tasks, such as link prediction, and edge and node classification.
-GCN architectures are motivated by graph convolution filtering, i.e., applying filters/functions to the graph Laplacian (in turn its eigenvalues)~\citep{bruna2013}, and we establish a similar connection between TensorGCN and spectral filtering of tensors.
-Experimental results on real datasets illustrate the performance of our method for the edge classification task on dynamic graphs.
-Elements of our method can also be used as a preprocessing step for other dynamic graph methods.
+These tensors are then fed into our \ours, which computes an embedding that can be used for a variety of tasks, such as link prediction, and edge and node classification.
+GCN architectures are motivated by graph convolution filtering, i.e., applying filters/functions to the graph Laplacian~\cite{bruna2013}, and we establish a similar connection between \ours~ and spectral filtering of tensors.
+Such results suggest possible extensions of other convolution based GNNs such as~\cite{bruna2013,defferrard2016} for dynamic graphs using the tensor framework.
+The Message Passing Neural Network (MPNN) framework has been used to describe spatial convolution GNNs~\cite{gilmer2017neural}.
+We show that \ours~ is consistent with the MPNN framework, and accounts for spatial and temporal message passing.
+Experimental results on real datasets illustrate the performance of our method for the edge classification and link prediction tasks on dynamic graphs.
+We also demonstrate how \ours~ can be used in an important application related to the COVID-19 pandemic.
+We show how GNNs can be used for early identification of individuals who are infected (potentially before they display symptoms) from contact tracing data and a dynamic graph based SEIR model~\cite{ubaru2020dynamic}.